Amazon DSP: Understanding Demand Side Platform Advertising [Updated for 2021]

 Amazon DSP and Automation

-There are basically two options for running Amazon DSP: enterprise self-service and managed-service.
-Enterprise self-service is hands-on and done by you or an advertising agency you hire.
-The managed-service is fully automated and controlled by Amazon’s computing system.
+There are basically two options for running Amazon DSP: enterprise self-service and Amazon’s managed-service.

 Food for thought: Do you want Amazon to have access to all of your advertising data and to be able to control it and to spend your money?
 Does best interest refer to what’s most profitable for your brand or for Amazon or both?

-But Isn’t This Just Amazon Sponsored Display Ads with Extra Steps?
+III.
+Isn’t Amazon DSP Just Sponsored Display Ads with Extra Steps?

 Sponsored Display is another recent development in the world of Amazon advertising and it does share a lot of similarities with Amazon DSP.
 As such, you may be a little confused as to which platform to use.